muammerkeles/strapi-ai-content-creator-plugin/README.md

           enabled: true,
-          apiKey: env("OPEN_AI_KEY", ""), // Fetches API key from an Environment Variable contentList:["api::webpage.webpage"] // Specifies the Content Types where the plugin's UI should be visible },
+          apiKey: env("OPEN_AI_KEY", ""), // Fetches API key from an Environment Variable contentList:["api::webpage.webpage"] // Specifies the Content Types where the plugin's UI should be visible
+          // OR
+          contentList:[] // leave it empty if you want the plugin's UI visible in all pages },
         gemini:{
           enabled: true,
-          apiKey: env("GEMINI_AI_KEY", ""), // Fetches API key from an Environment Variable contentList:["api::webpage.webpage"] // Specifies the Content Types where the plugin's UI should be visible }
+          apiKey: env("GEMINI_AI_KEY", ""), // Fetches API key from an Environment Variable contentList:["api::webpage.webpage"] // Specifies the Content Types where the plugin's UI should be visible
+          // OR
+          contentList:[] //  leave it empty if you want the plugin's UI visible in all pages }
       },
     },